 “The variety and quality of the work created by our Abenaki artists is outstanding,” said Vera Longtoe Sheehan, Executive Director of the Vermont Abenaki Artists Association.
 “Some of our artists create traditional art and some create contemporary art, often inspired by tradition.
 If you are looking to purchase a special gift or something new for your collection, be sure to visit the Native Arts Marketplace.”

 Throughout the weekend there were activities of interest to everyone.
-The public was advised to bring a picnic lunch and enjoy singing and drumming by the Nulhegan Drum.
-Children and adults alike enjoyed storytelling by Abenaki author and historian Joseph Bruchac, and songs for the little ones with Francine Poitras Jones.
+The public was advised to bring a picnic lunch so they could sit and listen to singing and drumming by the Nulhegan Drum.
+Children and adults alike enjoyed storytelling by Abenaki author and historian Joseph Bruchac.

 Link for Accessibility information: ?
 For access questions, contact Elisa [email protected] or (802) 265-0092

 For other questions, you may also email Francine at [email protected]

 Vermont Abenaki Artists Association is supported by the New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regional Arts Organizations and The Andrew W. Mellon Foundation, with major funding from the federal CARES Act from the National Endowment for the Arts.